DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorsApi.md

     ctx := datadog.NewDefaultContext(context.Background())

     monitorId := int64(789) // int64 | The ID of the monitor.
-    force := "false" // string | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor). (optional) optionalParams := datadog.DeleteMonitorOptionalParameters{
+    force := "false" // string | Delete the monitor even if it's referenced by other resources (for example SLO, composite monitor). (optional) optionalParams := datadog.DeleteMonitorOptionalParameters{
         Force: &force,
     }